mythicmc/Foundation/Module.md

 # Package org.mythicmc.foundation.platform.v0

-`platform-v0` (unstable) provides a uniform API for plugins, providing functionality that works across server software like Paper or Velocity.
+`platform-v0` (unstable) provides a uniform API for plugins, with functionality that works across server software like Paper and Velocity.

-Warning: Currently, Foundation is the only intended consumer of this package.
-If other plugins require such functionality, we could pursue stabilising this package.
+Currently, Foundation is the only intended consumer of this package.
+If other plugins would like to make use of this package, we could pursue stabilising the API in the future.

 Note: v0 packages are experimental and unstable.
 APIs are subject to breakage, and no stability is guaranteed!